seregazhuk/seregazhuk.github.io_old/_posts/2018-01-25-factory-method-and-open-closed.md

 ---
-title: "Does Factory Method Violate Open/Closed Principle"
+title: "Does Static Factory Violate Open/Closed Principle"
 tags: [PHP, OOP, SOLID, Design Patterns]
 layout: post
 image: "/assets/images/posts/factory-open-closed/logo.png"
-description: "Does the Factory Method Pattern violate the Open/Closed Principle"
+description: "Does the Static Factory Design Pattern violate the Open/Closed Principle"
 ---

+>By *Factory* I mean Static Factory design pattern.

 Consider an application that provides some statistics reports.
 Reports are present in different formats: JSON for API, HTML for viewing in a browser and pdf for printing on the paper.
 It has `StatisticsController` that receives a required format from the request and returns a formatted report.